dcsg/php-immutable-collections/README.md

 #### What Problems does this solve?

+The lack of Generics in PHP does not allow to have typed collections in PHP.

+This Library provides two abstract Immutable Collections:

-* Immutable List Collection
+* Immutable List Collection - ImmutableCollection
-* Immutable Set Collection
+* Immutable Set Collection - SetImmutableCollection

 #### Why Typed Immutable Collections